 Sample Interview Schedule

-- 1:30 p.m. – Interview with Admission Committee member (afternoon group)
+- 1:15 p.m. – Interview with Admissions Committee Member

-- 2:30 p.m. – Interview with Admissions Committee member (afternoon group)
+- 2:15 p.m. – Interview with Admissions Committee Member

 Applicants to the Tom and Anne Smith MD-PhD Program will have a second day of interviews for the program and graduate school.
-Housing for an overnight stay is usually provided for MD-PhD applicants who have a second day of interviews.
 Please contact the program office at email@example.com for additional information.

 Current enrollment in the M-2 class and the capacity for the clinical clerkships are reviewed by the Medical Education deans in the fall of each year.